cnutt86/cnutt86.github.io/_posts/2025-09-09-lexical-frame-extraction.md

     MPS_norm = (frame134Dic[i][15]/MPS_wcount)*100000
     SBE_norm = (frame134Dic[i][17]/SBE_wcount)*100000

-    #cutoff set for data ouput. norm freq must be greater that 10, frame must appear in 5+ files, frame must appear in 3+ sub-corpora
+    # A cutoff is set for data ouput.
+    # The normed frequency for a givnen frame must be greater that 10, the frame must appear in 5+ files, and it must also appear in 3+ sub-corpora
     if norm_freq >= 10 and frame134Dic[i][2] >= 5 and len(frame134Dic[i][19]) >= 3:

-        #first few cells under headers are added to output files: key, range, total raw caount, and total normed count
+        # The first few cells under headers are added to output files: key, range, total raw caount, and total normed count
         fileOut.write(i + ',' + str(frame134Dic[i][2]) + ',' + str(frame134Dic[i][0]) + ',' + str(round(norm_freq, 2)) + ',')

-        #predictability calculated fore each frame
+        # Predictability is calculated fore each frame
         predictCount = Counter(frame134Dic[i][3])  # Counter functions used to count all fillers in expanded filler list. most_occur = predictCount.most_common(1) #most common function used to determine most frequently occurring filler.
 Creates tuple with filler and its count most_occur = most_occur[0] # filler saved to most_occur variable predictability = most_occur[1]/frame134Dic[i][0] #predictability calculated using most frequent filler count divided by raw count of frame.

         filler_TTR_count = 0  # figuring out TTR, also populating second CSV sheet with frame and associated fillers.